The Governing Body

 The governing body’s responsibilities are to:

 The full governing body meet five times each school year.
 Meetings are usually in the evening.
 Governors are also members of at least one sub-committee.
-Sub-committees focus on specific areas of the school’s work including Teaching and Learning, Resources, Health, Safety and Premises, and the Headteacher’s performance management.
+These focus on specific areas of the school’s work including: Teaching and Learning; Resources, Health, Safety and Premises; Pupil Support; the Headteacher’s performance management.
 We also have a strategy group which overviews the work of the governing body and a SIAMS Committee who specifically evaluate the work of the school as a Church of England school.

-Sub-committees meet regularly – often during the school day – and report to the full governing body.
+Sub-committees usually meet termly (often during the school day) and report to the full governing body.

-Minutes are taken of all meetings.
-These can be viewed via the school office.
+Minutes are taken of all meetings and these can be viewed at school.

-Some governors are given special responsibilities.
-This may be for safeguarding children, race equality, or the School Council.
-Most governors are also linked to a specific class or subject area.
+Some governors are given specific responsibilities such as safeguarding, attendance, equality, and most governors are also linked to a specific class or subject area.

 As well as attending meetings each governor aims to visit the school at least once a term.
 During the visit the governor observes everyday school activities.
 This helps them to gain an understanding of school life, the strengths of the school and what is done to maintain them as well as the challenges faced by the school.

-Governors each meet individually with the chair and vice chair once a year to review their role.
+Governors each meets individually with the chair and vice chair once a year to review their role.

 Vacancies for governor occur regularly.